LeGauthsss/LeGauthsss/README.md

 - 👋 Hi, I’m @LeGauthsss
+- 👀 I'm a handsome Belgian engineer
-- 👀 I’m interested in ecology in technology
+- 🌱 I’m interested in ecology in technology
-- 🌱 I’m currently learning ingeenering
+- I code just for fun...
+For the time being

 <!---
 LeGauthsss/LeGauthsss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.